brianbbj/Weekend-Pet-Feeder/README.md

 - Integrated a passive IR sensor to detect nearby pets and freshen water with small additions.
 - Created visual and audible notifications for low water levels to alert pet owners.
 - Used food-safe containers and delivery tubes, ensuring compliance with health standards.
+- Sealed PLA-printed components to minimize bacterial contamination risks.
+- Interfaced motors with MOSFET drivers, capacitive water sensing circuit, and speaker for comprehensive functionality.
+- Designed the electrical circuit to operate with an external DC supply and USB power source for enhanced safety and reliability.